Forum Info

 at the Common Ground Food Forum

 Other questions that you don’t see the answer to below?
+If you have any questions, somebody else has the same ones, too!

 Please reach out if you have any questions about inclusion, diversity or other accommodations required to attend, that need to be addressed before you can submit your contribution idea.

-Please contact commonground@dal.ca.
+Common Ground Forum presenters are committed to centering perspectives and voices from BIPOC participants coast-to-coast-to-coast.
 BIPOC participants may want to know that Orillia is a predominantly white community.
 A notable Indigenous community is present, and their knowledge will be highlighted at the forum.
 If you are Indigenous and would like to connect specifically with the local Indigenous community, please let us know.

 Information about communication

-The forum will have professional simultaneous interpretation across French and English for as many sessions as possible to foster connections.
+Language information: The forum will have professional simultaneous interpretation across French and English for as many sessions as possible to foster connections.
 People are encouraged to present and share knowledge in both French and English.

+Hearing support: There is no ASL available for the forum.
 There is space that can be reserved at the front for better hearing.
 Please indicate this is a request when you register.
 If you require additional support, please let us know.

 Information about the physical location